Plestin-les-Grèves ( Plistin ) is a rural, coastal town of about 3790 inhabitants (about 10,000 in summer).

-Geographically located in the historic Trégor, Plestin-les-Grèves is the common capital of Canton and depends on the district of Lannion and the department of Cotes d'Armor (Treg - Britain).
-It is part of the urban community-Lannion Trégor.
+Geographically located in the historic Treg, the town is Plestin-les-Grèves capital of canton depends on the district of Lannion and Côtes d'Armor ( Treg - UK) and.
+It is part of the urban community, LTC " Lannion - Treg community."

-The town is heavily wooded and hilly terrain.
+The town is heavily forested and hilly terrain.
 It is crossed by four rivers.
-Plestin-les-Grèves has a beautiful coastline with a small marina and many sandy beaches spread over two bays, including the famous Strand League flanked by his legendary Big Rock.
+Plestin-les-Grèves has a beautiful coastline with a small marina and numerous sandy beaches spread over two bays, including the famous Strand League flanked by his legendary Grand Rock.

-The village, away from the D 786 (Lannion, Morlaix), was renovated in the late 20th century.
-It is paved with the old.
-The center includes a full set of small shops lining the south and a City Hall plaza surrounding the parish church dedicated to Saint Efflam north.
+The village, away from the 786 D (Lannion, Morlaix ) was renovated in the late 20th century.
+It is paved with old.
+The center includes a full set of small shops lining the town hall in the South and a square surrounding the parish church dedicated to Saint Efflam north.

-In 2010, for the label a flower floral village.
+In 2010, for the label 1 flower flower village.

-In 2012, the beaches of the Silver Rock and The Priests have been awarded the Blue Flag.
+In 2012, the beaches of the Silver Rock and The Priests have obtained the Blue Flag.

 The Gallo-Roman thermal baths of Hogolo.
 The spa building which dates from the year 50, on a remarkably preserved coastal dune, was reached during the excavation of 1981et restored in 1992.